Menendez brothers eligible for parole after resentencing: "One huge step closer to bringing the boys home"

 Prior to the judge's decision on Tuesday, Erik and Lyle Menendez were serving life sentences without the possibility of parole for the 1989 killings of their parents, Kitty and Jose Menendez, inside their Beverly Hills home.
 The brothers have claimed that they acted in self-defense after years of alleged physical, sexual and emotional abuse at the hands of their parents.

-Mark Geragos, the attorney representing the brothers, spoke after the decision was handed down.
+Mark Geragos, the attorney representing the brothers, thanked Judge Michael Jesic for his decision.

 "I want to hat tip Judge Jesic, who was able to cancel out all the noise surrounding this, all of the grandstanding, all of the political back-and-forth, and he did what the code section said he should do, he did what justice said should happen, he struck the special circumstance and sentenced them to 50-to-life," he said.
 "The resentencing has happened."